jack-bradshaw/AndroidUtilities/README.md

 - `StatusBarHelper`: Contains static methods for hiding and showing the status bar.
 Functionality varies depending on SDK version.
 - `ThemeColorHelper`: Contains static methods for getting the primary, primary dark and accent colors of the current theme.

-## Collections
+### Collections
 The collections package contains custom collections as well as classes for working with collections.
 The package contains:
- - `ArrayListWithCallbacks`: A subclass of ArrayList which delivers callbacks whenever the contents of the list are modified.
  - `Grouper`: An interface definition for sorting the contents of a collection into a set of smaller collections.
  - `KeyBasedGrouper`: A simple implementation of the Grouper interface.

-## Views
+### Views
 There is currently one class in the views package: `SquareImageView`.
 This View is a subclass of the ImageView class which constrains the height and width to be equal.

-## Testing
+### Testing
 The testing package contains the `@Tested` annotation.
 This annotation allows you to keeping track of which classes have been tested, and whether or not the tests require the android framework.
+This package previously contained

-## Utilities
+### Utilities
 The utilities package contains useful classes which must be instantiated to be used.
 The package contains:
 - `UiThreadUtil`: An interface definition for executing tasks on the UI thread.
 - `LooperUiThreadUtil`: An implementation of the UiThreadUtil which uses Looper objects to post tasks.